sminogue/jekyll-now/_posts/2017-4-8-Document-Scanner.md

 title: Simple Document Scanner in Java
 ---

 So recently in my travels I came across [Adrian Rosebrock's blog](http://www.pyimagesearch.com/), hes doing a lot of really interesting Computer Vision applications which I have enjoyed reading about.
 One of his posts was about creating a [simple document scanner in 5 minutes](http://www.pyimagesearch.com/2014/09/01/build-kick-ass-mobile-document-scanner-just-5-minutes/) caught my eye and captured my imagination.
-Right off, I'm not sure how an application written in Python using openCV is a "mobile" document scanner.
-But I digress, I did enjoy his post and I did get it working on my laptop.
 I had to tinker a bit as the post is written using openCV2 and the current is openCV3 which has some differences.

 Being a Java developer I thought it would be fun to do a similar application in Java rather than python.
 I also didnt want to use openCV for my application.
 So here is my version of the quick (not mobile) document scanner in pure Java.